Continuous Integration (CI) Testing Maintenance Tasks¶

 The RAJA Performance Suite project CI testing processes, directory/file structure, and dependencies are nearly identical to that for RAJA, which is described in Continuous Integration (CI) Testing.
 Specifically,

-- The RAJA Performance Suite GitLab CI process is driven by the RAJAPerf/.gitlab-ci.yml file.
+The RAJA Performance Suite GitLab CI process is driven by the RAJAPerf/.gitlab-ci.yml file, which uses GitLab CI Components from radiuss-shared-ci.

-file which point at the relevant RAJA submodule locations.
+which point at the relevant RAJA submodule locations.
+That is the paths contain

-Apart from this minor difference, all CI maintenance and development tasks for the RAJA Performance Suite follow the guidance in Continuous Integration (CI) Testing Maintenance Tasks.
+Apart from these minor differences, all CI maintenance and development tasks for the RAJA Performance Suite follow the same pattern that is described in Continuous Integration (CI) Testing Maintenance Tasks.